JulianSamarjiev/redux-friendlist/README.md

-#### Redux app, based on the tutorial by @jchapron, developed with react-hot-boilerplate by @gaearon
+#### Friendlist - Redux app, based on the tutorial by @jchapron, developed with react-hot-boilerplate by @gaearon